Meyaal/Game/README.md

 ## Scoreboard
-* Also visible above is the scoreboard feature which allows the user to compete against the computer.
+* The scorebored is underneath the title in the middle of the top of the page.
+It's visible feature which allows the user to compete against the computer.
 * Both the player and the computer log their scores into the scoreboard.

 inline-style